stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### ALEX

-That was-- that was a request--
+That was a d-- that was a req--

 #### TIM